mbhall88/ssubmit/README.md

   -s, --set <SET>          Options for the set command in the shell script [env: SSUBMIT_SET=] [default: "euxo pipefail"] -n, --dry-run            Print the sbatch command and submission script that would be executed, but do not execute them -T, --test-only          Return an estimate of when the job would be scheduled to run given the current queue.
 No job is actually submitted. [sbatch --test-only]
+  -i, --interactive        Request an interactive job session instead of a batch job
-  -h, --help               Print help (see more with '--help') -V, --version            Print version
+      --shell <SHELL>      Shell to use for interactive sessions [default: auto-detected] -h, --help               Print help (see more with '--help') -V, --version            Print version
 ```